Free Salzburg Walking Tour:

 Gasthof Restaurant Hours: Daily Noon-11pm; kitchen open until 10 pm; reservations suggested during lunch and dinner.
 Gasthof Restaurant Website: Here.

-About Old Market: Although they had rights to a grain market in 996AD, it wasn’t until after the citizens of Salzburg were granted full political in 1287AD that the Old Market Square really took shape.
-While it may seem tucked away today, the large Old Market (Alter Markt) served as Medieval Salzburg’s main market place.
-The location of the square an important gateway going back to Roman times as it directly lined up with only bridge crossing the river into town from 15AD until 1599AD.
-We really love the square’s Saint Florian Fountain which goes back to 1488 and has a statue of the saint from the 1700s.
+About Old Market: The city gained grain market rights in 996AD (when Austria was formed), but it wasn’t until after Salzburg was granted political sovereignty from Bavaria in 1297AD that the Old Market Square really took shape.
+While it may seem tucked away today, the long Old Market (Alter Markt) served as Medieval Salzburg’s main marketplace.
+The location of the square was a vital gateway going back to Roman times as it directly lined up with the only bridge crossing the river into town from 15AD until 1859AD.
+We love the square’s Saint Florian Fountain which goes back to 1488 and has a statue of the Saint added in the 1700s.